codefiesta/OAuthKit/README.md

 ## OAuthKit Usage

-The following is an example of the simplest usage of using OAuthKit in macOS:
+The following is an example of the simplest usage of using OAuthKit across multiple platforms (iOS, macOS, visionOS, tvOS, watchOS):

 ```swift
 import OAuthKit